denzelrenner/LIFE4136-Group1-Rotation2/README.md

 run ~/diploid_temporary_image_generation.py
 ```

-The series of images produced for the diploid protein only and the tetraploid protein only will be stitched together to produce a movie file for the diploid protein rotiating and a movie file for the tetraploid protein rotating.
+The series of images produced for the diploid protein only and the tetraploid protein only will be stitched together to produce a movie file for the diploid protein rotating and a movie file for the tetraploid protein rotating.
 This can be accomplished by running the script below in the command line

 ```bash
 bash make_protein_rotation_movie.sh
 ```

+# Conclusion
+From our analysis, we found a truncation in the C-terminus of the tetraploid g10577 which might impair its' function.
+Given the genomic instability polyploids are faced with it might be better to not have this transposon function

+With regards to g46214, we found mutations that increased the hydrophobicity of a motif that might be necessary for protein-protein interactions.
+These results still need to be experimentally validated.